latextemplates/scientific-thesis-template/docs/index.md

    Will download approx. 4GB.
 4. Open TeXstudio
 5. Options > Configure TeXstudio > Commands
-6. Set "LuaLaTeX" to `docker run --rm -it -v DIROFTEXDOCUMENT:/home koppor/texlive lualatex --shell-escape -synctex=1 -synctex=1 -interaction=nonstopmode %.tex`, replace `DIROFTEXDOCUMENT` by the directory of your latex document.
+6. Set "LuaLaTeX" to `docker run --rm -v DIROFTEXDOCUMENT:/home koppor/texlive lualatex --shell-escape -synctex=1 -synctex=1 -interaction=nonstopmode %.tex`, replace `DIROFTEXDOCUMENT` by the directory of your latex document.
 Example: `/home/user/thesis`.
-7. Set "Biber" to `docker run --rm -it -v DIROFTEXDOCUMENT:/home koppor/texlive biber %`, replace `DIROFTEXDOCUMENT` by the directory of your latex document.
+7. Set "Biber" to `docker run --rm -v DIROFTEXDOCUMENT:/home koppor/texlive biber %`, replace `DIROFTEXDOCUMENT` by the directory of your latex document.
 Example: `/home/user/thesis`.
 8. Check if the "docker pull" command from step 3 succeed.
 If not, wait.
 9. Try to press the "Compile" (<kbd>F6</kbd>) button in TeXstudio.